Abstract Submission Guidelines

-Review, Notification, Program Placement
+Review, Notification, and Program Placement Information

 - Final placement in an oral or poster session is subject to the Chairs' discretion.
-See guidelines for oral presentations and poster presentations.

 - Conference Chair/Editors may require manuscript revision before approving publication and reserve the right to reject for publication any paper that does not meet acceptable standards for a scientific publication.